spacetelescope/poppy/docs/relnotes.rst

    transmission or the OPD.
 Again, there are back compatibility hooks to allow existing code calling the deprecated ``getPhasor`` function to continue working.
    (`#162 <https://github.com/mperrin/poppy/pull/162>`_; @mperrin, josephoenix)
+ * Improved capabilities for handling complex coordinate systems:

+     * Added new `CoordinateInversion` class to represent a change in orientation of axes, for instance the flipping "upside down" of a pupil image after passage through an intermediate image plane.
+     * ``OpticalSystem.input_wavefront()`` became smart enough to check for ``CoordinateInversion`` and ``Rotation`` planes, and, if the user has requested a source offset,  adjust the input tilts such that the source will move as requested in the final focal plane regardless of intervening coordinate transformations.
+     * ``FITSOpticalElement`` gets new options ``flip_x`` and ``flip_y`` to flip orientations of the file data.

  * Update many function names for `PEP8 style guide compliance <https://www.python.org/dev/peps/pep-0008/>`_.
    For instance `calc_psf` replaces `calcPSF`.
-This was done with back compatible aliases to ensure that existing code continues to run with no changes required at this time, but *at some future point* the older names will go away, so users are encouranged to migrate to the new names.
+This was done with back compatible aliases to ensure that existing code continues to run with no changes required at this time, but *at some future point* (but not soon!) the older names will go away, so users are encouranged to migrate to the new names.
+   (@mperrin, josephoenix)

 And some smaller enhancements and fixes: